 This course fulfills the multivariable calculus requirement.
 Coupled with Quantitative Engineering Analysis 3 (ENGX2010), this course is also a designated alternative for the physics foundation.
+Formerly titled QEA 1b.

 Credit distribution of this course is 2 MTH, 2 SCI.

 Credits: 2 MTH, 2 SCI.
 Hours: 4-0-8.
-Prerequisite: ENGX2000 AND MTH1111, SCI1111.
+Prerequisite: ENGR1200 AND ENGX2000 AND MTH1111.
+Corequisite: ENGR1125.